vikkihuangkexin/VelocityBenchmarking/README.md

 Scripts of accurary evaluation metrics used in the study.

 - **`Batch_run/`**
-Scripts for stability assessment across multiple runs.
+Scripts for stability assessment across multiple runs （deep learning-based tools only）.

 - **`Dockerfile/`**
 Dockerfiles for each benchmarked velocity inference tool.